firecat53/dockerfiles/check_mk/README.md

 ## Run

 Systemd service file is also available.
+Make sure to run with the `--init` flag to best manage the container shutdown process.

     docker run -d \
                --volumes-from check_mk_config \
                -v /etc/localtime:/etc/localtime \
                -p 5000:5000 \
                --name check_mk_run \
+               --init \
                check_mk

 Be patient when starting (20-40 seconds).
 The site has to be generated